 \begin{corollary} Let $\underlyingGraph{\A}$ be the "underlying graph" of a "deterministic automaton".
 There are $[0,d-1]$ and "$[1,d]$-parity" conditions $\macc{p,0}$ and $\macc{p,1}$ such that $\Lang{\underlyingGraph{\A},\macc{p,0}} = \Lang{\underlyingGraph{\A},\macc{p,1}}$ if and only if there is a $\Weak{p}$ condition $\macc{W}$ such that $\Lang{\underlyingGraph{\A},\macc{W}} =\Lang{\underlyingGraph{\A},\macc{p,0}} = \Lang{\underlyingGraph{\A},\macc{p,1}}$. \end{corollary}

-\begin{proposition} Let $\A$ be a "deterministic" "Muller" "automaton", and suppose that $\Lang{\A}$ can be "recognised" by a "deterministic" "B\"uchi" (resp. "coB\"uchi") "automaton"; that is, the "parity index" of $\Lang{\A}$ is at most $[0,1]$ (resp. at most $[1,2]$).
+\begin{proposition} Let $\A$ be a "deterministic" "Muller" "automaton", and assume that $\Lang{\A}$ can be "recognised" by a "deterministic" "B\"uchi" (resp. "coB\"uchi") "automaton"; that is, the "parity index" of $\Lang{\A}$ is at most $[0,1]$ (resp. at most $[1,2]$).
 Then, $\A$ is "generalised B\"uchi type" (resp. "generalised coB\"uchi type"). \end{proposition} \begin{proof} We prove the result for the case generalised B\"uchi (analogous for coB\"uchi).
-We can suppose that all the states of $\A$ are "accessible", as we can define a trivial acceptance condition in the part of $\A$ that is not accessible.
+We can assume that all the states of $\A$ are "accessible", as we can define a trivial acceptance condition in the part of $\A$ that is not accessible.
 Since $\Lang{\A}$ has "parity index" at most $[0,1]$, the trees of the "ACD" of $\A$ have "height" at most $2$, and trees of "height" $2$ are "positive@@tree" (the "root" is a "round node@@acd"), by Proposition~\ref{prop-typ:parity index-Muller-automaton}, so it is a "generalised B\"uchi ACD", and by Proposition~\ref{prop-app:genBuchi-ACD type}, $\A$ is "generalised B\"uchi type". \end{proof}

-\paragraph*{Parity index from automata in normal form}
+\paragraph*{Parity index from automata in normal form.}

 \begin{corollary} Let $\A$ be a "deterministic" "parity" "automaton" in "normal form" using "colours" in $[0,d-1]$ (resp. $[1,d]$) such that all its states are "accessible".
 If $\A$ is $\Weak{d-1}$, then the "parity index" of $\Lang{\A}$ is $\WeakIndex{d-1}$.
-If not, the "parity index" of $\Lang{\A}$ is $[0,d-1]$ (resp. $[1,d]$). \end{corollary} \begin{proof} We suppose that $\A$ uses colours in $[0,d-1]$ (in particular, it is "not negative@@TS").
-If $\A$ in not $\Weak{d-1}$, there is a "SCC" containing all the colours $[0,d-1]$.
+If not, the "parity index" of $\Lang{\A}$ is $[0,d-1]$ (resp. $[1,d]$). \end{corollary} \begin{proof} We assume that $\A$ uses colours in $[0,d-1]$ (in particular, it is "not negative@@TS").
+If $\A$ is not $\Weak{d-1}$, there is an "SCC" containing all the colours $[0,d-1]$.
 By Proposition~\ref{prop-normF:flowers-in-normal_form}, such "SCC" contains a "positive@@flower" "$d$-flower", so by the Flower Lemma~\ref{lemma:flower-lemma}, the "parity index" of $\Lang{\A}$ is $[0,d-1]$.

 Suppose now that $\A$ is $\Weak{d-1}$.
 Let $\ell$ be a "cycle" of $\A$ in which the colour $d-1$ occurs.
 By Proposition~\ref{prop-normF:flowers-in-normal_form}, $\ell$ contains a "negative@@flower" "$(d-1)$-flower".
 As $\A$ is "not negative@@TS", it also contains a "positive@@flower" "$(d-1)$-flower".
 By the Flower Lemma~\ref{lemma:flower-lemma}, the "parity index" of $\Lang{\A}$ is $\WeakIndex{d-1}$. \end{proof}